 Teaching Rationale And Relationship

 Formal lectures provide a framework for introducing the theory and empirical evidence relating to consumer behaviour.
-Lectures will be supplemented by seminar groups dealing with specific cases.
+Lectures will be supplemented by workshops dealing with application of theory to practice.

 The format of resits will be determined by the Board of Examiners